vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - docu: show the beauty of why lineWidth and circleStrokeWidh are not the same. (or: fillColor and circleColor).
 This is amazing, since it allows flattening!!!
   - discuss this in the context of the specials, which introduce ambiguity, since suddenly there are two lines and two circles with potentially different styling, which you don't want to mix! (think of somebody who wants to toggle between points.circle and points.symbol (with points.backdropCircles) -- then ALL need to be added, even though they will never be visible at the same time... suddenly, the usecase is here, where we need separatio somehow... either by prefixing the names (which requires extending the stylespecs (don't like to think of aliases! ugly ugly)) or by nesting... which is ugly (eventhough I got quite good at doing this... )).
 Similarly a separation is needed for callbacks, and for the idCollector (here additional question concerning all/glow/reg??).
 - docu: linewidth must be set for glow, it won't work on the default.
+- docu: stylespec covers FULL stylespec on https://maplibre.org/maplibre-style-spec/layers/ except source-layer (since it's not for GeoJSON).
+- docu: stylespec has some any types, that are technically badly typed (for metadata, filter, layout, paint)

+### Regarding Maplibre-Stylespec
+- type of icon-translate is number[] and must be of length===2, but the spec just sais "array"... why??

 ### Historical (I guess this is solved?)